yabellini/SitioAcademico/content/en/post/latines_at_user.md

 <br>
 <p align="center">
 <img src="/img/usermap.svg"
      alt="A worldmap with the number of participants to useR!
 2021 for each country.
-We reached 122 countries" />
+We reached 122 countries.
+Participants range is 1 to more than 200."
+      />
 </p>
 <br>